stuvusIT/postgresql/README.md

 This role seriously has a ton of variables.
 Instead of copying the defaults file here, look it [up there](defaults/main.yml).
-All variables from postgresql.conf are called exactly like they are called in the file but with `postgres_` appended.
+All variables from postgresql.conf are called exactly like they are called in the file but with `postgres_` prepended.

 ## Dependencies